-New York Attorney General's Office penalizes National Scouting Report for defrauding athletes, deceptive business practices
+NY attorney general penalizes scouting service for deceptive advertising, defrauding families

 In addition to the settlement costs, the agreement requires that NSR change its promotional and advertising materials where needed, apply for the proper business licenses in New York, change its contracts to allow a three-day period to cancel and train its employees on what claims the company can make, and cannot.

-Michael John, then a baseball player for St. Edmund Prep (Brooklyn), was at a training facility in Queens when he was approached by a scout from NSR during the winter of his junior year.
-He was one of four players from the school who were contacted by the scout.
+Michael John, then a baseball player for St. Edmund Prep (Brooklyn), was at a training facility in Queens when he was approached by Enrico Derooy, a scout from NSR, during the winter of his junior year.
+John was one of four baseball players from the school who were contacted by Derooy.
 The parents of all four players, after home visits by the scout, paid $3,295 to NSR to help them land athletic scholarships.

 NSR, based in Alabaster, Ala., has been in business since 1980.
 When Michael’s mother, Jeanne Finnigan-John, checked into the company, everything seemed legitimate, she said.
 But shortly after paying NSR, calls from the parents to the scout were not returned.
-As it turns out, the scout had left the company without helping any of the four get an athletic scholarship.
+As it turns out, Derooy had left the company without helping any of the four get an athletic scholarship.

 “This guy didn’t pan out and they didn’t do anything else to help us,” said Finnigan-John, who is a teacher and a coach at the Nightingale-Bamford School in Manhattan.
 “It’s not that the scout did a bad job.
 He didn’t do any job.
 We didn’t sue, but we just wanted our money back.
 We signed with NSR in March of Michael’s junior year and it took almost that whole summer to get anyone from NSR to respond.”